Post thumbnail

 Q87: Write the methods to get the key only and value only?

 Q88: What is meant by File?
-In which package it is available?
+In which package is it available?

 The File is a class and it is used to perform the file operation.
-It is available in java.io package.
+It is available in the java.io package.

-Q89: What are the methods available in a File ?
+Q89: What are the methods available in a File?

 Q90: While creating a file if we do not mention the format then under which format will it save the file?